CAMPUS & HIGH SCHOOL MISCONDUCT DUE PROCESS & TITLE IX – STUDENTS & FACULTY

 Disciplinary processes on college and university campuses differ dramatically from civil and criminal cases handled in court.
 These campus proceedings have taken on the characteristics of arbitrary tribunals, with students denied the right to a fair hearing, access to an attorney or the ability to question their accuser.

 The consequences of such a flawed process are serious and often life-altering for those wrongly accused.
-Among other serious repercussions, males found guilty of sexual misconduct on campus may find themselves effectively cut off from acceptance at a law, medical or other graduate school despite having good grades and an otherwise unblemished academic record.
-Without a court order countermanding the school’s sanction, the student has no recourse.
+Among other serious repercussions, those found guilty of sexual misconduct on campus may find themselves effectively cut off from acceptance at a law, medical or other graduate school despite having good grades and an otherwise unblemished academic record.
+For faculty, the ability to find new employment can be next to impossible.
+Without a court order countermanding the school’s sanction, neither the student nor the professor has any recourse.